AgentSquare: Automatic LLM Agent Search in Modular Design Space: AgentSquare Framework

 \subsection{Performance Predictor}

 The last challenge in automatic agent search is the high API cost incurred during the evaluation of each candidate agent.
 Many agent tasks require multiple steps and involve substantial input and output tokens, leading to prohibitive evaluation costs.
 For instance, evaluating a simple CoT agent based on GPT-4o in ALFWorld~\citep{shridhar2021alfworld} requires around \$60, making the agent search economically unsustainable at scale.
 To tackle this issue, we propose incorporating an additional LLM $\pi_p$ as a performance predictor to serve as an in-context surrogate model for novel agent evaluation, enabling the exclusion of unpromising candidates and significantly accelerating the search process.
-Compared to real environment evaluation, such an in-context surrogate model requires significantly fewer tokens, making it more cost-efficient and support larger-scale search.
+Compared to real environment evaluation, such an in-context surrogate model requires significantly fewer tokens, making it more cost-efficient and supporting larger-scale searches.
 Similar approaches have been effectively applied in neural architecture search (NAS), where LLMs are leveraged to evaluate the performance of generated network architectures ~\citep{jawahar2023llm,chen2024evoprompting}.

-The meta prompt of the performance predictor is shown in Figure~\ref{app:pp-prompt}.
-Here, given a newly searched agent $A'$, the performance predictor $\pi_p$ thoroughly consider task descriptions $d$, module profiles and in-context performance examples of previously tested agents $\mathbb{E}$ to score novel agents.
+During the search process, newly created agents from module evolution are still tested in the real task environment because these new modules never appear in the experience pool, and it is unsuitable to use the performance predictor to provide predictions.
+During the module recombination operation, the newly proposed agents are evaluated by the performance predictor, which leverages in-context reasoning based on past agent combination performance to provide efficient performance prediction.
+Here, given a newly searched agent $A'$, the performance predictor $\pi_p$ thoroughly considers task descriptions $d$, module profiles and in-context performance examples of previously tested agents $\mathbb{E}$ to score novel agents:

 where $v'$ is the predicted performance of the evaluated agent.
 Empirical results demonstrate that the predicted performance of agents closely matches their actual performance, verifying the effectiveness of the proposed performance predictor, which is detailed in Section~\ref{technical}.